 Requirements for the Master of Design: The program can be completed in 1 year (3 semesters including 2 full-time, on-campus semesters combined with an off-campus, summer residency component).
 The curriculum includes two advanced design studios addressing increasingly complex challenges resolved first through the synthesis of multiple knowledge domains and moving to scenarios for which there are unidentified constraints and unknown methods for solution.

 The M.Des. program requires 36 credit hours.
-Core courses comprise 24 credit hours and each concentration requires an additional 12 credit hours selected from one of the following concentrations: Resiliency Design, Retail and Hospitality Design, or Integrated Wood Design.
+Core courses comprise 24 credit hours and each concentration requires an additional 12 credit hours selected from one of the following concentrations: Health and Wellness Design, Integrated Wood Design, Preservation Design, Resiliency Design, and Retail and Hospitality Design.

-Additional requirements for the concentration in Integrated Wood Design:
+Additional requirements for the concentration in Preservation Design:

 Decision Making, Analysis and Synthesis in Sustainability

-Dependent upon previous coursework and experience, the remaining 6 hours of graduate-level, elective courses may be selected from CVEG, MEEG, INEG, ENDY and courses from the School of Forestry and Natural Resources at the University of Arkansas at Monticello.
-These elective courses require approval from the Graduate Advisor.6
+Dependent upon previous coursework and experience, six hours of graduate-level, elective courses may be selected from other departments and require advance approval from the Graduate Advisor.

 Requirements for M.Des. with Resiliency Design Concentration